Decor Ideas

 Warm cream, greige, or soft beige

-These tones usually give the room enough softness to hold the rest of the palette without becoming harsh.
+These tones give the room enough softness to hold the rest of the palette without becoming harsh.

 Best support color